This post was originally published on December 7, 2016.

-Roll forming is a highly stable and efficient metal fabrication process than can be applied across many industries.
-Below are a few applications we chose to highlight in aerospace, agriculture, construction and solar.
+Roll forming is a highly stable and efficient metal fabrication technique than can be applied across many industries.
+Below are a few applications we chose to highlight in solar, agriculture, transportation and construction.

 - Crop farming.

 >> Related Read: Agflation and Shifting Agricultural Equipment Demand